This Factsheet explains how we consider complaints when you (or the person on behalf of you) may have a legal remedy available in the Courts.

 The information we are likely to need to ask you about includes:

-More detailed information on what action the Ombudsman can ask a public body to take to resolve your complaint can be found in our Remedies factsheet on the ‘Factsheet’ page, under the ‘Making A Complaint’ tab.
+More detailed information on what action we can ask a public body to take to resolve your complaint can be found in our Remedies factsheet on the ‘Factsheet’ page, under the ‘Making A Complaint’ tab.

-If the remedy you are seeking is one which the Courts generally award, then the Ombudsman may conclude that Court action is the appropriate route for you to pursue.
+If the remedy you are seeking is one which the Courts generally award, then we may conclude that Court action is the appropriate route for you to pursue.
 An example of this is significant financial compensation.
-If you are seeking a number of different remedies, for example, an apology, answers to your questions about the way in which you have been treated and financial compensation, then the Ombudsman will carefully consider the information you provide us when deciding whether it is appropriate for us to consider your complaint.
+If you are seeking a number of different remedies, for example, an apology, answers to your questions about the way in which you have been treated and financial compensation, then we will carefully consider the information you provide us when deciding whether it is appropriate for us to consider your complaint.

 If you choose not to take legal action when this appears to have been an option which was available to you at the time of the events you are complaining about this will be taken into consideration.